Supportive housing offers whole person care coordination to assist the most vulnerable members of our community

 Housing is Healthcare

-We help communities integrate healthcare and community-based services systems to address patients’ social determinants of health, recognizing that stable housing is crucial for overall well-being.
-Collaborations between healthcare providers and housing organizations and common-sense policies can create supportive housing solutions for people experiencing complex barriers to housing and healthcare, including those with chronic illnesses or disabilities.
+We help communities integrate healthcare and community-based services systems to address patients’ social drivers of health, recognizing that stable housing is crucial for overall well-being.
+Collaborations between healthcare providers and housing organizations and common-sense policies can create solutions for people experiencing complex barriers to housing and healthcare, including those with chronic illnesses or disabilities.

 Policy